hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/universal-approximators.md

 None
 ```

-If our only knowledge of the function comes from its sampled points, there isn't a "correct answer" for what the function _should_ be outside of the sampled domain, but it probably shouldn't shoot off into outer space.
+If our only knowledge of the function comes from its sampled points, there isn't a "correct answer" for what the function should be outside of the sampled domain, but it probably shouldn't shoot off into outer space.

 This is a failure to generalize—we want our function approximation to make reasonable predictions outside of its training data.
-What "reasonable" means depends on the application, but if these were measurements of quantities in nature, unmeasured values at $x > 1$ would probably be about $-1.5 < y < 1.5$.
+What "reasonable" means depends on the application, but if these were measurements of quantities in nature, unmeasured values at $x > 1$ would probably be about $2 < y < 2$.

 +++